With no monthly service charges and money back on ATM fees, Alliant High-Rate Checking really pays.

 In short, for a deposit account, the Interest Rate is the percent return without compounding interest included.
 It is also known as simple interest.
 The APY is the total amount of interest received when you leave your funds in the account for one year.
 APY is the percent return including compound interest after a year.

+The frequency of compounding interest is important.
 At Alliant Credit Union, your savings account is compounded monthly.
-Therefore, at the end of the year, you actually have $20,300.04 in your savings account.
-Your account has increased by 1.50 percent in a year.
+Therefore, at the end of the year, you actually have about $20,420.00 in your savings account.
+Your account has increased by 2.10 percent in a year.
 This percent is your APY.
 Banks use APY to show the actual interest increase if you kept the money in the account for a year.

 When choosing your financial products, open an account that will earn more money on your money.